Stape

 With the help of Stape’s Shopify App, Magento extension, and WordPress plugin, sending server data from these CMS to sGTM is easy.
 I will show you how to set it up later in this blog post.

-Stape iOS, Android, PHP, and Node.js SDK allows sending events from apps to stape Data Client
+Stape iOS, Android, PHP, and Node.js SDK allow sending events from apps to the Stape Data Client.

-How to process server data in sGTMCopy link to this section
+How to process server data in the Google Tag Manager server

 In this example, I will use the WordPress Stape plugin to send server data to sGTM.
-The debugging and retrieving of data in sGTM will be identical for all ways of delivering data to sGTM.
-So, it does not matter how you send data the steps of debugging and retrieving data will be the same for you.
+The debugging and retrieving data in sGTM will be identical for all ways of delivering data to sGTM.
+So, it does not matter how you send data.
+The steps of debugging and retrieving data will be the same for you.

 • You chose to disable web GTM script insertion since, for pure s2s tracking, you do not need web GTM.